nginx-proxy/docker-gen/README.md

 #### Bundled Container Install

-Docker-gen can be bundled inside of a container along-side and applications.
+Docker-gen can be bundled inside of a container along-side applications.

 [jwilder/nginx-proxy](https://index.docker.io/u/jwilder/nginx-proxy/) trusted build is an example of running docker-gen within a container along-side nginx.